-Kate Wright serves as Co-Director of the Region 15 Comprehensive Center (R15CC) at WestEd.
+Kate Wright serves as Director of the Region 15 Comprehensive Center (R15CC) at WestEd.
 Funded by the U.S. Department of Education, the R15CC provides capacity-building technical assistance to state education agencies (SEAs) in Arizona, California, Nevada, and Utah.

 Wright brings extensive SEA experience to her role at WestEd, having served in several key senior positions.
-She has extensive expertise and deep content knowledge in organizational leadership, federal program implementation, educator recruitment and retention, standards and assessment, and English learner (EL) pedagogy.
-Having served as a classroom teacher and site-level administrator before transitioning to state leadership, she brings a practitioner’s perspective to education policy.
+She has expansive expertise and deep content knowledge in organizational leadership, federal program implementation, educator recruitment and retention, standards and assessment, and English learner (EL) pedagogy.
+Having served as a classroom teacher and site-level administrator prior to transitioning to state leadership, she brings a practitioner’s perspective to education policy.
 She has worked collaboratively with numerous national organizations (e.g., ASCD, CCSSO, University of Phoenix) on large-scale initiatives, including educator recruitment and retention, standards implementation, principal training, teacher leadership, and EL instruction and assessment.

 She holds a BA in Secondary Education from Salisbury University and an MEd in Teaching English to Speakers of Other Languages (TESOL) from Grand Canyon University.